 Never over-water your tree.
 If the soil is already wet or there is standing water under or near your tree reduce your watering duration and/or frequency.
 This is particularly relevant for heavy clay or compacted soils.

 Mulch your tree twice per year.
-Spread mulch (undyed woodchips and/or leaves/compost are ideal) in a circle around your tree, as far out as you are willing.
+Spread mulch (undyed woodchips and/or leaves/compost) in a circle around your tree, as far out as you are willing.
 The bigger the circle, the better for the tree.
-Ensure that the mulch is not more than 2 to 4 inches deep, so that roots can still get oxygen.
-Keep mulch in a “doughnut” shape, leaving about 6 inches of space around the trunk.
+Ensure that the mulch is not more than two to four inches deep, so that roots can still get oxygen.
+Keep mulch in a “doughnut” shape, leaving about six inches of space around the trunk.

 Tip: Never pile mulch in a “volcano” shape around the trunk as this holds moisture and causes decay.

-Avoid using high-nitrogen fertilizers on your lawn and garden.
+Avoid using high-nitrogen, synthetic fertilizers on your lawn and garden.
 Nitrogen can cause a rapid increase in the top growth of your tree before the trunk is large enough to support it.
 This can result in a “bent-over” tree.
-Sprinkling compost is a more balanced and natural way of feeding your lawn and garden, and will also be beneficial for your tree.
+Adding organic compost is a more balanced and natural way of feeding your lawn and garden, and will also be beneficial for your tree.

 Avoid the use of pesticides and herbicides.
 Trees often suffer “chemical burn” when pesticides or herbicides are applied to lawns.
 This can be fatal.
 Chemical pesticides can also be harmful to beneficial insects, butterflies and songbirds, not to mention humans and pets.
 Always use non-toxic alternatives to chemical pesticides.
 For serious infestations, contact an ISA-certified arborist.
 Inquire about non-chemical methods of treatment